AriFordsham/GHCWiki/type-functions.md

 New features:

-- Toplevel type function definitions.
+- Open type-indexed data types and type functions
-- Associated data types and type synonyms in classes, where the latter are eseentially type function definitions spread across the instances of the associated class.
-Associated types are essentially syntactic sugar for general type functions.
+- Associated data types and type synonyms in classes, which are type-indexed data types and type functions associated with a class - i.e., associated types are syntactic sugar for type-indexed types and type functions.

 Revised features